A Priceless Gift

 How does being involved make a difference?

 We are fortunate in the UK to have some of the world’s best trained veterinary professionals to care for our pets.
 However it is vital that these vets receive ongoing training so that they can continually learn new medical and surgical techniques.
 In this way they can provide the very best of care for our pets.
 Providing your pet’s body to help in veterinary education could help save a pet’s life in the future.

 What are the next steps?

 Please do consider participating in this incredibly worthwhile programme.
 When the time comes for your pet to be put to sleep, your veterinary practice will give you the option of donating his or her body for educational purposes.

-We will need you to complete a short consent form which will have your contact details, your pet’s ID chip number* on it and relevant medical/surgical history.
+We will need you to complete a short consent form which will have your contact details, your pet’s microchip number* on it and relevant medical/surgical history.
 Your vet will complete a donation card identifying your pet.

-*We can arrange for your vet to place a chip if your pet doesn’t have one.
+*We can arrange for your vet to place a microchip if your pet doesn’t have one.

 A word from the Vets…

 “I have a great appreciation for the owners who donated their much-loved dogs to Improve International.
 As a result of the practical skills training I have received with Improve, I am now better able to deal with more complex orthopaedics cases seen at my practice.
 Injured and sick pets have definitely benefited as a result of this kind gift.”

 “I would like to say a huge ‘thank- you’ to the owners who have provided their pets once their lives had ended.
 This has enabled me to learn new techniques and apply these back in my practice for the benefit of my clients and their pets.”